RWUSTC/Fiesta5_installation_note/README.md

 4. Modify extra/Cuba-4.0/src/common/Parallel.c:

--Add "#include <sys/select.h>" to the preset section of this C file.
+- Add "#include <sys/select.h>" to the preset section of this C file.

 5. Go back to the FIESTA5 folder. run "make dep" to compile the dependencies.